rockstor/rockstor-doc/sftp/sftp.rst

 exported via the SFTP method.
 The following list details a suggested order and gives links to the documentation on each of these steps.

-* Start with the :ref:`User Configuration page <users>` and follow the:ref:`Add a Rockstor user <adduser>` to create the user to use in the SFTP authentication process.
+* Start with the :ref:`User Configuration page <users>` and follow the :ref:`Add a Rockstor user <adduser>` to create the user to use in the SFTP authentication process.
 * If you don't already have a storage pool, refernce the :ref:`pools` page, :ref:`createpool` section to create the pool that will contain the SFTP Share.
 * A :ref:`Share <shares>` of a storage pool area is then required, see :ref:`createshare`.
 * Finally this Share is exported via :ref:`sftp_export`.